Phase Zero - Starting Your Digital Transformation Journey

 Getting to Zero

-Several years ago in my role as Senior Manager with a Tier One consulting firm, I led the pursuit of a modest-sized human resources software implementation project.
+Several years ago in my role as Senior Manager with a Tier One consulting firm, I led the pursuit of a human resources software implementation project.
 Landing this deal would have represented the beginning of what was to be a multi-year, multi-million-dollar program.
 The prospect was at the beginning of their “transformation to the cloud” on a new software-as-a-service human capital management platform.
 Importantly, this opportunity was significant as there were few deals in my sales funnel of this magnitude.
 I needed to make a good impression for many reasons and I was still in the early stages in my time with this firm.

 Everything went according to plan.
 The sales presentation with the prospect went exceptionally well.
 We were able to establish our credibility and reputation, and our pitch was well-received by the selection committee.
 Within a couple of days, I was contacted by the prospect’s procurement lead to congratulate us on winning the bid.
 Understandably I was ecstatic and, at the same time, incredibly relieved.
 So much pressure had released as I savored this great news.
 Then something went horribly wrong.

 After the call from procurement, an uncomfortable silence ensued.
 And then I started to become anxious.
 Leadership was pressuring me for a project kick-off date.
 The call finally came.
 The client had decided to go forward with another firm.
 To say I was stunned by the news is an understatement.
 How could this have happened?
 I later learned that, in the two days following our firm’s sales presentation, the sponsor had been sold on an entirely different implementation approach than the one they had asked for in the procurement process.
 Phase Zero.
 Instead of implementing the first module in a series of many implementations to follow, the prospect was convinced to pursue a Phase Zero approach – to essentially conduct a program planning phase to launch the multi-year transformation journey.
-This would be followed by three of four implementation phases.
+This would be followed by three or four implementation phases.

 I learned the hard way that there are many times when the client is not always right.
 As it turns out Phase Zero is ALWAYS the right way to begin a transformation journey.